estyh/snowplow-gatsby-site/README.md

    And voila!
 The site is now running on <http://localhost:9000/>

-   You can view the tracked events at <http://localhost:9090/>
+   You can view the tracked snowplow events at <http://localhost:9090/micro/all>

+   Full documentation of available snowplow micro queries [here](https://github.com/snowplow-incubator/snowplow-micro/)

 ## 🎓 If you want to make it your own